-Following the initial comments of the Transport consultee the applicant has provided a Transport Assessment by Reeves Transport Planning.
-The Transport consultee has reviewed this document and the amended plans and has raised no objection to the application, subject to a number of conditions to be attached to any planning consent.

-The proposal is unlikely to result in a significant increase in trip generation compared to the existing use.
+- 9.29.
+The changes made to the scheme since the recent refused application would not materially bear upon the transport considerations of the development. - 9.30.
+The previous application included a Transport Assessment by Reeves Transport Planning.
+The Transport consultee reviewed this document (as part of the previous application) and raised no objection to the application, subject to a number of conditions to be attached. - 9.31.
+The proposal is considered unlikely to result in a significant increase in trip generation compared to the existing use. - 9.32.
 The site is an existing car park, understood to provide 16 spaces, controlled by a barrier.
-The proposal (as amended) retains 7 car parking spaces, however the proposed allocation between the retail occupier and the proposed office building has not been confirmed.
-This can be addressed by condition as set out below.
+The proposal retains 7 car parking spaces, and whilst the proposed bays appear to be acceptable in terms of dimension, there is no disabled parking space(s) indicated, and no swept path analysis to demonstrate acceptable manoeuvrability.
+These matters can be resolved through the recommended condition securing a Car Park Layout and Management Plan and Swept Path drawings.
+This would also be expected to confirm the proposed allocation between the retail occupier and the proposed office building. - 9.33.
 It is recognised that there would be a loss of nine on-site car parking spaces as a result of the proposal.
 The site is however located within a Controlled Parking Zone (CPZ), as are the neighbouring residential roads, with the issuance of parking permits at the discretion of the Local Highways Authority.
-Any uplift in overspill car parking demand arising from the development can therefore be managed within the CPZ permits system, and the loss of on-site car parking spaces is considered not to be objectionable given the site's sustainable location close to shops, services, the train station, and bus stops serving a number of different routes across the City.
+Any uplift in overspill car parking demand arising from the development can therefore be managed within the CPZ permits system, and the loss of on-site car parking spaces is considered not to be objectionable given the site's sustainable location close to shops, services, the train station, and bus stops serving a number of different routes across the City. - 9.34.
+The access to the rear of the site is via an undercroft passage from Boundary Road.
+The concerns of the Transport consultee regarding the limited height of this access are noted.
+An alternative fire safety strategy will be required, however this falls within the remit of the building regulations. - 9.35.

-The access to the rear of the site is via an undercroft passage from Boundary Road, and should be clearly marked, signed and controlled to prevent unauthorised parking.
-A Car Park Layout and Management Plan can be secured by condition to this effect (this will also confirm the above allocation details), as can details of disabled car parking bays.
-An informative relating to EV charging points is also attached.

 Pedestrian access would be via the same undercroft passage as vehicles, and whilst this is not ideal it is nevertheless acknowledged that the volume of traffic is below the typical threshold at which a material risk to pedestrian safety could occur.
-No objection is raised to the pedestrian access arrangements on this basis.
+No objection is raised to the pedestrian access arrangements on this basis. - 9.36.
 Cycle parking is indicated on the proposed plans for both the existing flats at Shermond House and for the proposed office space, in two separate stores.
 The applicant has confirmed that the larger store to the rear of the site (14 spaces) would be for residents, whilst the smaller store to the north (6 spaces) would be for the office building.
 The provision of 6 covered, secure cycle parking spaces for the office building exceeds SPD14 guidance which would require a minimum of 4 spaces, so is considered acceptable.